 Find LEGO bricks, kits, and more at the only all-LEGO store in Northern California.
 Family owned and operated, this company started as a way for a father and son to spend more time together.

-After a day of serious play, you’ll want to settle in for the night so you can get a bright and early start in the morning.
-The 102-room Hampton Inn & Suites offers a complimentary hot breakfast, free Wi-Fi, a fitness facility, and pool.
+After a day of serious play, you'll want to settle in for the night so you can get a bright and early start in the morning.
+The 102-room Hampton Inn & Suites by Hilton Rohnert Park offers a complimentary hot breakfast, free Wi-Fi, a fitness facility, and pool.

-Opened in September 2017, the new eco-friendly Oxford Suites Sonoma County includes 163 non-smoking executive suites and an onsite restaurant.
+Opened in September 2017, the eco-friendly Oxford Suites Sonoma County includes 163 non-smoking executive suites and an onsite restaurant.
 And located near the bowling center, the Doubletree by Hilton Hotel Sonoma Wine Country features 245 guestrooms and a selection of suites.
-A number of other national chains offer lodging in Rohnert Park; to learn more check our listings of Rohnert Park Hotels, Motels & Lodges.
+A number of other national chains offer lodging in Rohnert Park; to learn more check our listings of Rohnert Park Hotels & Lodging.